-- Prepare graduates to successfully challenge the CSMLS examination through attainment of the competencies stated in the provincial and national competency profiles. - Prepare graduates that excel as entry-level technologists. - Provide a leading edge educational experience that provides academic depth and breadth to support professional advancement and entry to graduate school. - Provide opportunities for technology enhanced experiential learning in both the classroom and the laboratory.
+- Prepare graduates to successfully challenge the CSMLS examination by attaining the competencies stated in the provincial and national competency profiles. - Prepare graduates who excel as entry-level technologists. - Provide a leading edge educational experience that provides academic depth and breadth to support professional advancement and entry to graduate school. - Provide opportunities for technology enhanced experiential learning in both the classroom and the laboratory.